RaoOfPhysics/R-in-Jupyter-with-Binder/README.md

 > Papermill is a tool for parameterizing, executing, and analyzing Jupyter Notebooks.

-This means that you can use papermill to _externally_ run, manipulate, and test Jupyter notebooks.
+This means that you can use [papermill](https://github.com/nteract/papermill) to _externally_ run, manipulate, and test Jupyter notebooks.
 This allows you to use Jupyter notebooks as components of an automated data analysis pipeline or for procedurally testing variations.

 - To use with Jupyter notebooks running in the IRkernel [install the R bindings for papermill (`papermillR`)](https://github.com/nteract/papermillr)

 A toy example of how to use papermill is demonstrated in the [example Jupyter notebook](https://github.com/matthewfeickert/R-in-Jupyter-with-Binder/blob/master/R-in-Jupyter-Example.ipynb).

-## Testing Jupyter notebooks with pytest
+## Testing Jupyter notebooks with [pytest](https://docs.pytest.org/en/latest/)

 To provide testing for Jupyter notebooks we can use [pytest](https://docs.pytest.org/en/latest/) in combination with papermill.

 - [Install pytest](https://docs.pytest.org/en/latest/getting-started.html)
    - If you installed Jupyter with Conda then you can also [install pytest with Conda](https://anaconda.org/anaconda/pytest)

-One you have installed pytest and done some [minimal reading of the docs](https://docs.pytest.org/en/latest/getting-started.html#create-your-first-test) then create a `tests` directory and write your test files in Python inside of it.
+Once you have installed pytest and done some [minimal reading of the docs](https://docs.pytest.org/en/latest/getting-started.html#create-your-first-test) then create a `tests` directory and write your test files in Python inside of it.

 An example of some very simple tests using papermill is provided in [`tests/test_notebooks.py`](https://github.com/matthewfeickert/R-in-Jupyter-with-Binder/blob/master/tests/test_notebooks.py).
 Once you read though and understand what the testing file is doing execute the tests with `pytest` in the top level directory of the repo by running